pingidentity/pingidentity-devops-getting-started/docs/profiles.md

   2. Select the solution whose profile you want to modify from the `baseline`, `getting-started`, or `simple-sync` directories in the [server profiles repository](../../pingidentity-server-profiles).
   3. Open the `env_vars` file associated with the solution and add any of the environment variables you've selected, or change the existing environment variables to fit your purpose.

-## Modifying a server profile based on an existing Ping Identity solution installation and using your Github repository
+## Modifying a server profile using your Github repository

-We'll use a PingFederate installation as an example solution, and we'll fork our server profile repository (https://github.com/pingidentity/pingidentity-server-profiles) to your Github repository.
+You'll modify a one of our server profiles based on data from an existing Ping Identity solution installation.
+We'll use a PingFederate installation as an example solution, and you'll fork our server profile repository (https://github.com/pingidentity/pingidentity-server-profiles) to your Github repository.

   1. Export a [configuration archive](https://support.pingidentity.com/s/document-item?bundleId=pingfederate-84&topicId=adminGuide%2Fpf_c_configurationArchive.html) as a *.zip file from a PingFederate installation to a location on your local machine.